mnemnk/mnemnk-app/README.md

 $ npm run tauri:dev
 ```

-(You can also use npm run tauri dev, but in that case, the identifier will be the same as the release build.)
+(You can also use `npm run tauri dev`, but in that case, the identifier will be the same as the release build.)

 ### Configuration